activelamp/12-factor-demo/README.md

 TO BE CONTINUED

+Add - the key next thing to put in documentation is how you remove the docker-compose.yml installed .src directory and below, replacing it with an empty .src directory in which you run the correct version of (https://github.com/drupal-composer/drupal-project/tree/8.x).
+It is likely that this current repository should edit a branch and merge it back to MASTER with that step done.
+And that a copy of the Drupal install to put in it should be forked from the original to be stored as an addtional companion new repository in RightsandWrongsgit; but it should be edited to specifically make the install into the .src directory replacing the 'some-directory' statement in the orginal before forking.
+But this should be outlined in the documentation is fair detail so if these RightandWrong repositories get dated a user can do this update themselves.
+It appears the Drupal-composer/drupal-project repository is very actively managed so users can get the most current versions.
+But make sure to include a good discussion of what might be implied for 'major versions' and for key support like Composer, Drush, and PHP version continuity checks they should make.

 Add - The expansion of directory structure for backup copies of database files and multi-site workflow managed sites.
 Make sure to include modifications of the .gitignore file but with placeholder non-ignored files in the directories to hold the tree structure.
 Per "Dockerize an Existing Project"   (https://drupalize.me/tutorial/dockerize-existing-project?p=3040).
 See if there is any reason NOT to use the .gitkeep file name for the non-ignored files like this repository does
 (https://github.com/Drupal-FR/site-drupalfr/tree/8.x-1.x/backups).